a20351766/udo.1.4.0/docs/source/network/network.md

 ![network.finalnetwork2](./network.diagram.14.png)

-*In this diagram we see that the Fabric blockchain network consists of two application channels and one ordering channel.
+*In this diagram we see that the UDO blockchain network consists of two application channels and one ordering channel.
 The organizations R1 and R4 are responsible for the ordering channel, R1 and R2 are responsible for the blue application channel while R2 and R3 are responsible for the red application